hauze-v/web-dev/mdn-css/css-layout/multiple-column-layout/NOTES.md

 Something to take note of, is that the rule does not take up any width of its own.
 It lies across the gap you created with `column-gap`.
 To make more space on either side of the rule, you'll need to increase the `column-gap` size.

 ## Spanning columns ##
+You can cause an element to span across all of the columns.
+In this case the content breaks when the spanning element is introduced and continues below creating a new set of column boxes.
+To cause an element to span all of the columns use the `column-span` property set to `all`.

+**Note**: It isn't possible to cause an element to span some columns.
+The property can only have the value of `none` (which is the default) or `all`.